Actindo-AG/Documentation/DataHub/UserInterface/02h_ETLProcesses.md

   ![ETL processes](../../Assets/Screenshots/DataHub/Settings/ETLProcesses/ProcessRetried.png "[ETL processes]")

 Depending on the selection in the *VIEW* drop-down list, the ETL processes list displays all processes with the selected status.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *Status*
   Status of the ETL process.
-The following statuses can be displayed:
+The following statuses are available:
   - **Todo**
   - **Error**
   - **Done**